chradev/Family-Multi-Tree/ReadMe.txt

 ToDo list

-Multilanguage support for the help
+Better work on mobile devices
+Better work with other browsers
+Open data from link to other sites
-Multilanguage support for the date descriptors
+Solve the dates problem with some browsers Multilanguage support for the date descriptors Multilanguage support for the help

 Version 2.5 (?.?.2020) changes: